MRauf1/College-Major-Searcher/README.txt

 Current version only supports master's degree majors.
 Plan on allowing the user to choose between master's/doctoral/bachelor's/associates and maybe other degrees. results.xlsx will store the results in an excel file.
 The initial results.xlsx file is a testing file that contains colleges and their respective values on whether they have a Computer Science Master's degree and Mathematics Master's degree.
+Unfortunately, due to some names not matching in the provided JSON file of this program with College Board's names, some of the colleges are missing.
+For example, College Board name: Harvard College; program's JSON file: Harvard University, so the program could not find it.